Accessibility

 We are committed to providing an equitable experience for all individuals by following accessibility standards, responding to user feedback, and providing support and accommodations.

-We also welcome your questions in person at a library information service desk, or by text, email, phone, or chat using Ask a Librarian
+We also welcome your questions in person at a library information service desk, or by text, email, phone, or chat using Ask a Librarian.

 Support we offer

 If you have a qualifying disability that prevents you from reading or using print materials, we'll work to get an accessible copy of any item you wish to use from the library.
+We can also modify library materials to make them accessible for students, faculty, and staff with an accommodation need.

-We have options for delivery of library materials as well as returns, and can help retrieve items off the shelves
+We have options for delivery of library materials as well as returns, and can help retrieve items off the shelves.

 In our buildings